dswatson/prePSORT/Scripts/Response_Script.md

     ## [1] -0.007712975

 Early attempts at this analysis found that subject 9 was driving differential expression results due to the patient's high leverage in least squares regression modeling.
-Rather than remove this patient altogether, we winsorise the distribution, replacing subject 9's delta PASI score with a lower limit defined as two median absolute deviations below the median of all delta PASI scores.
+Rather than remove this patient altogether, we Winsorise the distribution, replacing subject 9's delta PASI score with a lower limit defined as two median absolute deviations below the median of all delta PASI scores.

 ``` r
 # Create function